 The School of Music adheres to the code of ethics of the National Association of Schools of Music (NASM).
 The acceptance of a scholarship by an applicant is considered a declaration of intent to attend the institution; after May 1, the applicant may not consider any other offer from a NASM member institution without the written consent of the first institution.
 Similarly, a transfer applicant from a NASM-accredited college or university cannot be considered for a scholarship without the recommendation of the institution from which the transfer is being made.

 For a listing of music grants and scholarships, contact the School of Music or visit the Web site of the Office of Student Financial Aid and Scholarships at www.wmich.edu/finaid or email the Office at firstname.lastname@example.org or call the Office at (269) 387-6000.

 Music majors may also be eligible for any number of general University scholarships as described in the Student Financial Aid and Scholarships section of this catalog.

 When a student is admitted to the music curriculum, a major area of concentration is usually not declared.
 Before any student may declare a major area of concentration the student must complete requirements in the music “core,” which are courses required of all music majors, regardless of professional or vocational interests in the field.
 Core requirements will normally be taken in the first two years.
 For students who are interested in an in-depth introduction to the two professions for which this university offers certification courses (music education and music therapy), an opportunity will be provided for them to register for Field Experience courses.

 Baccalaureate-Level Writing Requirement

-Students who major in Art will satisfy the Baccalaureate-Level Writing Requirement by successfully completing ART 3250: Writing About Art.
+Students who have chosen any music major will satisfy the Baccalaureate-Level Writing Requirement by successfully completing MUS 3520: Non-Western Music.